kumuluz/kumuluzee-streaming/README.md

 #### Configuring Kafka Producers and Consumers

 Kafka Consumers and Producers are configured with the common KumuluzEE configuration framework.
 Configuration properties can be defined with the environment variables or with the configuration files.
-Alternatively, they can also be stored in a configuration server, such as etcd or Consul (for which the KumuluzEE Config extension is required).
+Alternatively, they can also be stored in a configuration server, such as etcd or Consul (for which the KumuluzEE Config project is required).
 For more details see the [KumuluzEE configuration wiki page](https://github.com/kumuluz/kumuluzee/wiki/Configuration) and [KumuluzEE Config](https://github.com/kumuluz/kumuluzee-config).
 The default configuration prefix for consumers is `consumer`, for producers is `producer`, but you can assign your custom configuration prefix.
 This way you can configure several different producers and/or consumers at the same time.

 The example below shows a sample configuration for the Kafka producer and consumer using default prefix.